. "WAITING FOR THE GHOSTS -- Disneyland's Haunted Mansion rises in Frontierland beside the Rivers of America. Slated as

 . for the future, the Mansion will be peopled by the world's most famous ghosts now being rounded up by Walt Disney's artists and craftsmen."

 The familiar white building that we see today was constructed a full half century ago by artists and engineers planning a very different attraction than what actually went into it.
 Major changes were made to the grounds and to parts of the interior before the ride finally opened seven years later.
-Before even a year had gone by, further changes were necessary in the enclosed queue area to the south of the house.
+Before even a year had gone by, they drew up new plans for the enclosed queue area to the south of the house.
 It's a place we have come to know well.
 We did a post on the modest and whimsical "family plot" that used to be there and another post on the ornate and monumental "lost graveyard" that was originally going to be there but was never built.

 On the grounds of the Haunted Mansion are two sites that were originally graveyards but which have been altered beyond recognition, for reasons known today only to a few.
 There are hidden passageways leading to both sites that were extremely important at the time they were built, intended to serve a central and essential purpose, but which today are infrequently used and unknown to most people.
 The exit for one of these secret passages is hidden from view, seldom seen by any visitors today.
 Visible remnants of these older structures remain, having been incorporated into new structures or put to different use altogether.
 These are changes that happened so long ago that there are very few people still alive who can explain them, or who even know about them.
 They are part of a narrative unrecorded and long forgotten, a history unknown even to the Mansion's current occupants (i.e. Disney employees).